 But, I am an investigator.
-The gear Butcherson described was such as you might see in a pageant or a play; and if the Pale Knight were a true phenomenon, he would not have appeared as anything like a knight…as habilimented in the Arthurian manner.
-By rights, the helmet would either resemble a museum piece from the late Roman period, or be a thing never seen—yet nevertheless consistent in detail from account to account.
+The gear Butcherson described was such as you might see in a pageant or a play; and if the Pale Knight were a true phenomenon, he would not have appeared as anything like a knight…not, that is, habilimented in the Arthurian manner.
+By rights, the helmet either would resemble a museum piece from the late Roman period, or be a thing never seen—yet nevertheless consistent in detail from account to account.

 Then again, it is not really a social faux pas to have seen a ghost…more a feather in the cap, in a number of circles.

 You mean to say, by rights he’d have gone at once, to tell a friend.

 Or accuse a friend…